MandarGogate/av-challenge-website/getting-started/systems-description.md

 - Any Known limitations or constraints of the developed system.
 - Any specific hardware or software requirements for running the system.

-Please submit your one page system description by the 21st of July 2023.
+Please submit your one page system description by the 20th June/2024.